manuu1311/FlappyUnity/README.md

-# Unity_2d_collection
+# Flappy Unity
-Learning and testing experiments in simple unity games
+Learning and experimenting with unity in Flappy Bird.